 I’ve joked several times that I’m going to go back and get my nursing degree after all this.
 I have learned so much while caring for her and honestly feel I’d make one hell of a nurse.
 But really, even having the best care (from the real nurses and doctors, not me), only means she is well for that moment or that day/stay.
 The thought of her relapsing is something that is so real and so possible but something I don’t allow myself to think or talk about.
 Until now.
 The thought of going through all of this and then it coming back is

 We are stronger because of all of this.
 Our marriage, our relationship with our children, our trust in Jesus.
 I pray that whatever cards come our way we are able to stand firm and together and do what is best for our family.
 I am so proud of us as we have navigated this past year.

-We can’t thank Kellie and Jason enough for agreeing to share Brinn’s story, for talking about their deepest thoughts as a family and opening up their hearts wide to our supporters today.
+We can’t thank Kellie and Jason enough for agreeing to share Brinn’s story, for talking about their deepest thoughts as a family and opening up their hearts wide to our supporters.
 Parents of children with cancer always appear to be coping, its because they have no choice.
-What you saw today was unimaginably real.
+What you see here is unimaginably real.
 Incredibly raw.
 This is childhood cancer.
-Are you aware now?
+Are you